-In the first year, students study two compulsory papers introducing psychology concepts and methods, and two other papers selected from a wide range of options associated with psychology (for example Biological Anthropology, Evolution and Behaviour, Metaphysics and Logic, Politics, Sociology).
+In the first year, students study three compulsory papers introducing psychology concepts and methods, and one other paper selected from a range of options associated with psychology (for example biological anthropology, evolution and behaviour, politics, philosophy, sociology).

 A gap year is acceptable, if you have a clear objective in mind for it.
 It can help to broaden your outlook on life, and for many people it proves to be very valuable, but it may carry the risk of losing touch with the academic way of life, and some people find when they finally get to university that they have lost the habit of studying and have forgotten some of their scientific knowledge.
 However, it rarely takes very long to get back into the swing of things.